Pest (organism): In agriculture and horticulture

 The mites that cause most trouble in the field are the spider mites.
 These are less than 1 mm in diameter, can be very numerous, and thrive in hot, dry conditions.
 They mostly live on the underside of leaves and puncture the plant cells to feed, with some species forming webbing.
 They occur on nearly all important food crops and ornamental plants, both outdoors and under glass, and include some of the most economically important pests.
 Another important group of mites is the gall mites which affect a wide range of plants, several mite species being major pests causing substantial economic damage to crops.
 They can feed on the roots or the aerial parts of plants and transmit viruses.
 Some examples are the big bud mite that transmits the reversion virus of blackcurrants, the coconut mite which can devastate coconut production, and the cereal rust mite which transmits several grass and cereal viruses.
 Being exceedingly minute, many plant mites are spread by wind, although others use insects or other arthropods as a means to disperse.

 The potato cyst nematode can cause serious reductions in crop yield.

 The nematodes (eelworms) that attack plants are minute, often too small to be seen with the naked eye, but their presence is often apparent in the galls or "knots" they form in plant tissues.
 Vast numbers of nematodes are found in soil and attack roots, but others affect stems, buds, leaves, flowers and fruits.
 High infestations cause stunting, deformation and retardation of plant growth, and the nematodes can transmit viral diseases from one plant to another.
 When its populations are high, the potato cyst nematode can cause reductions of 80% in yield of susceptible potato varieties.
 The nematode eggs survive in the soil for many years, being stimulated to hatch by chemical cues produced by roots of susceptible plants.

 Slugs and snails are terrestrial gastropod molluscs which typically chew leaves, stems, flowers, fruit and vegetable debris.
 Slugs and snails differ little from each other and both do considerable damage to plants.
 With novel crops being grown and with insect pests having been brought more under control by biological and other means, the damage done by molluscs becomes of greater significance.
 Terrestrial molluscs need moist environments; snails may be more noticeable because their shells provide protection from desiccation, while most slugs live in soil and only come out to feed at night.
 They devour seedlings, damage developing shoots and feed on salad crops and cabbages, and some species tunnel into potatoes and other tubers.
+One example being the giant apple snail, Pomacea maculata which causes billions in loss in rice production each year.